spendright/scrape-campaigns/README.md

    explicit and very liberal [copyright](http://www.greenpeace.org/international/en/Help/copyright2/) policy.
 If you want to use it commercially, you need to ask permission; email supporter.services.int@greenpeace.org (expect a response within a week).
  * hope4congo: [RAISE Hope for Congo's Conflict Minerals Company Rankings](http://www.raisehopeforcongo.org/content/conflict-minerals-company-rankings).
-They have a scary-sounding but actually very liberal [reuse policy](http://www.raisehopeforcongo.org/content/reuse-policy) that allows commercial reuse.
+They have a scary-sounding but actually very liberal [reuse policy](http://www.raisehopeforcongo.org/content/reuse-policy) that even allows commercial reuse.
 Just make sure to link back to their website and include this text: *This material \[article\] was created by RAISE Hope for Congo, a campaign of the Enough Project*
  * hrc: The [Human Rights Campaign's Buyer's Guide'](http://www.hrc.org/apps/buyersguide/).
 No explicit policy on the website.
 Tried to contact them through their [Buyer's Guide's feedback form](http://www.hrc.org/apps/buyersguide/send-feedback.php) to no avail. *If you have an email or phone number for the people who work on the Buyer's Guide, please pass it along!*